Regateiro/ATBCrafter/README.md

   - Pauses the execution when the application is focused, allowing to stop the current craft more easily.
   - When using Microsoft Windows, execution can be paused if FFXIV is not the focused application.
 - **Load, Edit and Save crafting macros on the application.**
+  - Macros files can be loaded directly by dragging them into the macro text area.
+- **Undo and redo edits in the macring area using crtl-Z and ctrl-Y.**
 - **Highlights the action queued to be executed during crafting.**

 ## Cons